stephenlb/iot-thermostat-pubnub-notes/readme.md

 #### Publish Channels for Device Sensors and Streams

  - `sensors.deviceUniqueID.thermometer` - device emits temperature readings and HVAC efficiency
- - `devices.deviceUniqueID.stats`       - device emits periodic stats to this channel ( used for AI/ML Function )
+ - `sensors.deviceUniqueID.stats`       - device emits periodic stats to this channel ( used for AI/ML Function )
- - `devices.deviceUniqueID.log`         - device emits logs on this channel ( accessible for debugging and mobile app )
+ - `sensors.deviceUniqueID.log`         - device emits logs on this channel ( accessible for debugging and mobile app )

 #### Publish Channels for Global Device Broadcasting